romruben/workshop-blockchain/README.md

   - Copy (ask for) the BOOTNODE_ADDRESS of the previously created private Ethereum ledger.
   - Follow step 5

+  ### Exercise 1: Transactions and gas
+  - Create a new account from Mist
+  - Transfer Ether from your miner account to your new empty account
+  Answer: What fee is required for the transaction to be validated?

+  -
-  ### Upload a contract
+  ### Exercise 2: Upload a contract
   - Copy into Solidity Contract Source Code
 ```
 pragma solidity ^0.4.18;
 /* Based on https://ethereum.org/token */